-For recreational vehicle owners seeking the ultimate peace of mind for their home away from home, an extended warranty makes a lot of sense, and the internet contains numerous articles detailing the benefits of warranty coverage.
-But for those researching warranty plans, one question remains largely unanswered: “How much is this going to cost?”
+For recreational vehicle owners seeking the ultimate peace of mind for their home-away-from home, an extended warranty makes a lot of sense, and the internet contains numerous articles detailing the benefits of warranty coverage.
+But for those researching warranty plans, one question remains largely unanswered: “How much does an RV warranty cost?”

 Unfortunately, there is no simple answer.
 The cost for coverage varies wildly, which is why RV warranty companies ask RVers for information about their rig before providing a quote.
-Prices can range from the $1,000s for a short-term travel-trailer plan up to $20,000 with some companies for a top-of-the-line, high mileage motorhome.
+Warranty prices can range from the $1,000s for a short-term travel-trailer plan to $20,000 with some companies for a top-of-the-line, high mileage motorhome.

 Several major factors affect the price of an RV Warranty: